ong-yi-xuan/ict3104-team15/README.md

 ## Running Jupyter Notebook
 ### Windows
-1. Locate cloned repository folder in WSL
-WSL mounts Windows drives under the /mnt/ directory.
-So, for example:
-- C:\ in Windows is available as /mnt/c/ in WSL
-- D:\ in Windows is available as /mnt/d/ in WSL

-2. Navigate to your desired folder in WSL terminal and replace <drive> and <folder-to-repository> as per your folders
+1. Navigate to the repository folder in WSL terminal and replace <drive> and <folder-to-repository> as per your setup
 ```
 cd /mnt/<drive>/<folder-to-repository>/ict3104-team15/
 ```